munificent/craftinginterpreters/book/scanning-on-demand.md

 different from how we did it in jlox, and touches on some important data structures.

 First, though, we have to scan the lexeme.
-Names start with a letter:
+Names start with a letter or underscore.

 ^code scan-identifier (1 before, 2 after)

-Which can be any of:
+We recognize those using this:

 ^code is-alpha

-Once we've found an identifier, we scan the rest of it using:
+Once we've found an identifier, we scan the rest of it here:

 ^code identifier

 After the first letter, we allow digits too, and we keep consuming alphanumerics until we run out of them.
 Then we produce a token with the proper type.
-Determining that "proper" type is where the excitement happens:
+Determining that "proper" type is the unique part of this chapter.

 ^code identifier-type

-Okay, I guess that's not quite exciting yet.
+Okay, I guess that's not very exciting yet.
 That's what it looks like if we have no reserved words at all.
 How should we go about recognizing keywords?
 In jlox, we stuffed them all in a Java Map and looked them up by name.
 We don't have any sort of hash table structure in clox, at least not yet.